MedPhysSeminar/MedPhysSeminar.github.io/index.md

 ## About the Seminar

-The Medical Physics Seminar is a monthly meeting which brings together a variety of researchers from different branches of medical physics to discuss their current research and potential collaborations.
+<div style="text-align: right"> The Medical Physics Seminar is a monthly meeting which brings together a variety of researchers from different branches of medical physics to discuss their current research and potential collaborations.
 The seminar structure generally consists of a 20-30 minute presentation by a selected speaker, followed by a discussion.
-The seminar takes place virtually on the 1st Tuesday of every month at 9 am EST (3 pm CET).
+The seminar takes place virtually on the 1st Tuesday of every month at 9 am EST (3 pm CET). </div>

 ## Upcoming Seminars